Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_rate_limiting_advanced.md

 - `error_message` (String) Set a custom error message to return when the rate limit is exceeded.
 Default: "AI token rate limit exceeded for provider(s): "
 - `header_name` (String) A string representing an HTTP header name.
 - `hide_client_headers` (Boolean) Optionally hide informative response headers that would otherwise provide information about the current status of limits and counters.
 Default: false
 - `identifier` (String) The type of identifier used to generate the rate limit key.
 Defines the scope used to increment the rate limiting counters.
 Can be `ip`, `credential`, `consumer`, `service`, `header`, `path` or `consumer-group`.
 Note if `identifier` is `consumer-group`, the plugin must be applied on a consumer group entity.
-Because a consumer may belong to multiple consumer groups, the plugin needs to know explicitly which consumer group to limit the rate.
-Default: "consumer"; must be one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "service"]
+Because a consumer may belong to multiple consumer groups, the plugin needs to know explicitly which consumer group to limit the rate. possible known values include one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "service"]; Default: "consumer"
-- `llm_format` (String) LLM input and output format and schema to use. must be one of ["anthropic", "bedrock", "cohere", "gemini", "huggingface", "openai"]
+- `llm_format` (String) LLM input and output format and schema to use. possible known values include one of ["anthropic", "bedrock", "cohere", "gemini", "huggingface", "openai"]
 - `llm_providers` (Attributes List) The provider config.
 Takes an array of `name`, `limit` and `window size` values.
 Mutually exclusive with `policies`. (see [below for nested schema](#nestedatt--config--llm_providers))
 - `namespace` (String) The rate limiting library namespace to use for this plugin instance.
 Counter data and sync configuration is isolated in each namespace.
 NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `dictionary_name`, need to be the same.
 - `path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).